How do we know a skill is real?

 External benchmarks

-Public tasksets, run inside a Gaia CI harness or mirrored as citations from a named upstream leaderboard.
-Every score links back to the commit that produced it.
+Public tasksets, either verified inside a Gaia CI/verifier harness or reported from a public source after the human gate.
+Every score links back to the source that supports it.

 How rows are ingested, hashed, and gated at merge time is documented in the benchmark methodology.